New Music To Know This Week: JAAS Gets That "Therapy," Olivia Awbrey Is A Guitar God & More

 Olivia Awbrey "Advanced State of Decay"

 Portland guitar god, anyone?
-Awbrey is ready to rebuild the classic indie rock scene from the ground up, with her raw as can be lyrics and her '90s inspired guitar licks.
-Her machine, the guitar that's creating all those folk-inspired noises, kills fascists and you'd be wise to not forget it.
+Awbrey is ready to rebuild the classic indie rock scene from the ground up with her raw as can be lyrics and her '90s inspired guitar licks.
+Her machine, the guitar that's creating all those folk-inspired noises, kills fascists — and you'd be wise to not forget it.

 Tasha the Amazon "Forever Ting"